Instability of the solitary waves for the generalized Boussinesq equations: Proof of the main theorem

 \subsection{Structure of $I'(t)$}

-In this subsection, our purpose is to control the difference between $u$ and the modulated solitons, and the modulated scaling parameter.
-Note that the quantities involved in $I'(t)$ are non--conserved, the main issue is to analyse the quantities in detail.
+Our purpose is to control the difference between $u$ and the modulated solitons and the modulated scaling parameter.
+Note that the quantities involved in $I'(t)$ are nonconserved; the main issue is to analyse the quantities in detail.
 In particular, we structure $I'(t)$ as follows.

 Denote